 \beq {\cal H}_{\rm R} ( \vec{k} ) = \left[ \right] \;\;\;\; , \eneq

 with

-The relevant parameters of $H_{\rm R}$ are the single-fermion hopping amplitude $t$ (which we assume to be the same both along the $x$ and along the $y$ direction over the lattice) and the Rashba spin-orbit coupling $\alpha$.
+The relevant parameters of $H_{\rm R}$ are the single-fermion hopping amplitude $t$ (which we assume to be the same both along the $x$ and $y$ directions over the lattice) and the Rashba spin-orbit coupling $\alpha$.
 Eventually, we use the chemical potential $\mu$ as our tuning parameter.